 “One of the Nouvelle Vague's boldest achievements.”

-Cleo from 5 to 7 immediately became emblematic of the French New Wave and the burgeoning feminist movement.
-Varda's radical portrayal of Cleo deeply challenged notions of the gendered gaze as her heroine shifts from being an object of others' attentions to an active participant, empowered with self-reflection.
+Varda's portrayal of Cléo deeply challenged notions of the gendered gaze, as her heroine shifts from being an object of others' attentions to an active participant, empowered with self-reflection.